conmolloy/GCP-Side-Project/README.md

 # GCP-Side-Project
 Me and Yasen doing a little project on GCP

 To run this app on your local computer, you'll need a Python development environment set up, including Python, pip, and virtualenv.
-Follow these instructions to install on Linux, OS X, or Windows. http://docs.python-guide.org/en/latest/starting/install/win/
+Follow these instructions to install on Windows. http://docs.python-guide.org/en/latest/starting/install/win/

 Quick start on the flexible App Engine